compsocialscience/summer-institute/2022/edinburgh/apply.md

 ## How To Apply

-Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages) describing both any current research, your interest in computational science science, as well as why you would like to attend SICSS-Oxford (iii) one writing sample (no more than 35 pages).
-Co-authored work is acceptable but when submitting co-authored work we recommend you include a few sentences describing the contribution of each individual author to the work. **Applications must be submitted as one combined PDF file by email to sicssedinburgh[at]gmail.com.**
+Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages) describing both any current research, your interest in computational science science, as well as why you would like to attend SICSS-Edinburgh (iii) one writing sample (no more than 35 pages).
+Co-authored work is acceptable but when submitting co-authored work we recommend you include a few sentences describing the contribution of each individual author to the work. **Application materials must be submitted as one combined PDF file.** The form to apply can be found by following this [link](https://edinburgh.eu.qualtrics.com/jfe/form/SV_9MIXau1IVq5kq46)

-**In order to be guaranteed full consideration, all application materials must be submitted by 23:59, April 11, 2022.** All application materials must be submitted to .
-Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by \_\_\_\_\_, and will ask participants to confirm their participation very soon thereafter.
+**In order to be guaranteed full consideration, all application materials must be submitted by 23:59, April 11, 2022.**

 Inquiries can be sent to christopher.barrie[at]ed.ac.uk.